 How we'll support you

 Our local offer tells you the support we offer our care leavers.
-It sets out what care-experienced young people in Barnsley can expect of us, as well as information about the help and support that we, and our partners, will provide to you as a care leaver.
+It sets out what care experienced young people in Barnsley can expect of us.
+Also advice about the help and support that we, and our partners, will provide to you as a care leaver.

 A care leaver is someone who's included in one of these groups:

-- An eligible child is someone aged 16 or 17 who's been looked after for at least 13 weeks since the age of 14 and is still being looked after.
+- An eligible child is someone aged 16 or 17.
+Looked after for at least 13 weeks from age 14.
+How is still being looked after.

-- A relevant child is someone aged 16 or 17 who's been looked after for at least 13 weeks since the age of 14 and has left care.
-Relevant children also includes young people who were detained, for example in a youth offending institution or hospital, when they turned 16, but who were looked after immediately before being detained.
+- A relevant child is someone aged 16 or 17.
+Looked after for at least 13 weeks since the age of 14 and has left care.
+Relevant children also includes young people who were detained.
+For example in a youth offending institution or hospital, when they turned 16.
+Those who were looked after straight away before being detained.

 - A former relevant child is a young person 18 or over who was previously 'eligible' or 'relevant'.
 Councils support these people until they're aged 21, or longer if they're in education or training.

-- A qualifying child is any young person under 21 (or 24 if in education or training) who stops being looked after or accommodated in a variety of other settings, or being privately fostered, after the age of 16.
+- A qualifying child is any young person under 21 (or 24 if in education or training).
+Who stops being looked after or housed in other settings, or being privately fostered, after age 16.
 This also includes young people who are under a special guardianship order.

 - A former relevant child pursuing education is any former 'relevant' child whose case was closed, for any reason.
 If we're informed that they're planning to continue education or training they can ask us for support.
 If eligible, any help would last until they're 25 years old.